 Note: If you have been offered the Graduate PLUS Loan, you are required to accept the Federal Direct Unsubsidized Loan before you accept the Graduate PLUS Loan.
 You CANNOT accept the PLUS Loan on the TC Portal because it requires an approved credit check.
 See below for instructions.

-STEP 1: Complete the Graduate PLUS Loan Credit Check/Request a Direct PLUS Loan.
+STEP 1: Complete the Graduate PLUS Loan Application/Credit Check to request a Direct PLUS Loan.
 Continuing students must complete this for the new aid year, regardless of whether or not they have an unexpired credit check on file from the previous year.

 Specify the exact amount you wish to borrow for the year.
 Please note that we are unable to process your Graduate PLUS Loan request if you do not indicate a specific amount.
 You may also choose to borrow the maximum amount by checking the statement, “I want to borrow the maximum Direct PLUS Loan amount for which I am eligible, as determined by the school.”
 The requested amount will be split evenly between the academic term(s) you are enrolled in.
 Then, specify the requested loan period: